ArlingtonCastille/pulpit/README.md

 ## Support

-Pulpit is free and donationware.
-If it earns its keep:
+If Pulpit earns its keep, here's how to keep it going:

 - [Buy Me a Coffee](https://buymeacoffee.com/arlingtoncastille)
 - [Patreon](https://patreon.com/arlingtoncastille)